suncoast-devs/handbook/lessons/cs-linq/index.md

 }
 ```

-More interestingly the lambda is stored in a variable which means it can be
+More interestingly the expression is stored in a variable which means it can be
 passed to other methods.

-## Using LINQ and lambdas.
+## Using LINQ and expressions.

-Lets return to our lambda example of using the `Double`.
-Suppose we had a list
+Lets return to our expression example of using the `MultiplyBy2`.
+Suppose we had
-such as:
+a list such as:

 ```csharp
 var scores = new List<int> { 42, 100, 98, 15 };
 ```

 and suppose our task was to make a new variable equal to a list with all those
 values doubled?
-We'll good for us that we have a `lambda expression` that can do
+We'll good for us that we have a `expression` that can do just
-just that!
+that!

 We would write code such as: